Documentation for Administrators

 Student Info

-Initiating a Student Data Request from Another District
+Expand or collapse content Initiating a Student Data Request from Another District

 When a student is transferring into your district from another Focus district, you can request their data--even if the sending district hasn't selected your district in the Transfer To field.
 This feature allows your district to preview and import key student information, helping to streamline enrollment and ensure accurate records from the start.